charlie1972/swgoh-automation/README.md

 The feature will find the characters whose mods have changed during the mod move, and restore their mods from the snapshot done by the Mod Optimizer.

-Aside from that, it performs the same way as the Move Mods feature: it creates the same report files, and has the same performance.
+Aside from that, it performs the same way as the Move Mods feature: it creates the same report files (they have a different prefix: revert-move-mods), and has the same performance.

 ## During the execution
 Because this tool takes over the mouse and keyboard, you can't stop it by ordinary means.